 I am a zealous member of a tribe often referred to as the digerati.
 And in my tribe, crystal ball gazing is often just a trip to the innovation lab.
 As fellow computer scientist Alan Curtis Kay stated: 'The best way to predict the future is to invent it.'
 In recent months, we have witnessed digital companies quite literally invent the future – a new world of business defined by radically different digital rubrics.
-So when I think about 2015 and the one big idea that will shape it, I strongly believe it is Enterprise Digitalisation.
+So when I think about the near future and the one big idea that will shape it, I strongly believe it is Enterprise Digitalisation.

 Digitalisation is a coming together of physical and digital resources like never before, opening an unforeseen ocean of opportunities for disruptive business innovations.
 Peter Sondergaard put it succinctly saying 'Digitalisation is not about zeroes and ones – it’s about the transformation of your business.'
 Research firm Gartner refers to digitalisation of business as the 'Third era of enterprise IT'.

 But most businesses have been caught unaware.
 In a global survey of CIOs, Gartner found that '51% of CIOs are concerned that the digital torrent is coming faster than they can cope' and '42% of CIOs feel that they don’t have the talent needed to face this future.'
 This unpreparedness has led to a sporadic and erratic approach in implementation as well.

 > See also: Learning from the digital natives

 Companies have dipped their feet in digitalisation through customer-facing functions for immediate business benefits while not thinking through integration with the ecosystem.
 As the business landscape around us evolves relentlessly and at an ever increasing speed, businesses must stop this tinkering with digitalisation.
 To stay in the game, they must commit to transforming themselves into full digital businesses or be prepared to be ousted.
 The time is ripe for a total transformation through enterprise digitalisation.